- 1A violent disturbance of the atmosphere with strong winds and usually rain, thunder, lightning, or snow.More example sentences

 verbBack to top

-- 1 [no object, with adverbial of direction] Move angrily or forcefully in a specified direction: she burst into tears and stormed off he stormed out of the houseMore example sentences
+- 1 [no object] Move angrily or forcefully in a specified direction: she burst into tears and stormed off he stormed out of the houseMore example sentences

 - They promptly blamed each other for driving him away, and stormed off in opposite directions in the vain hope of finding their way back to the palace.